-A spinal cord injury (SCI) is damage to the tight bundle of cells and nerves that sends and receives signals from the brain to and from the rest of the body.
+A spinal cord injury (SCI) is damage to the bundle of nerves and nerve fibers that sends and receives signals from the brain.
 The spinal cord extends from the lower part of the brain down through the lower back.

 The symptoms of spinal cord injuries depend on the extent and location of the injury.
-The higher up on the spinal cord the injury occurs and the severity of the injury.
-An injury higher on the spinal cord can cause paralysis in most of your body and affect all limbs (tetraplegia or quadriplegia).
-A lower injury to the spinal cord may only affect a person’s lower body and legs (paraplegia).
+The higher up on the spinal cord an injury occurs, more of the body is affected.
+An injury higher on the spinal cord can cause paralysis in most of the body and affect all limbs (tetraplegia or quadriplegia).
+An injury that occurs lower down the spinal cord may only affect a person’s lower body and legs (paraplegia).
 Paralysis can happen immediately upon injury (primary damage) or develop over time from bleeding and swelling in the spinal cord and cell death (secondary damage).

 A spinal cord injury can damage a few, many, or almost all of the nerve fibers that cross the site of injury.
 If the injury causes little or no nerve cell death, a person can make an almost complete recovery.

-- Pain or pressure in your head, neck, or back
+- Pain or pressure in the head, neck, or back

-- Weakness or inability to move any part of the body
+- Weakness in any part of the body

 - Unnatural positions of the spine or head